Last updated: 21 December 2016

 A repository of cards can be found at www.immunizationcards.org.

 Figure.
-Latest national estimated prevalence of home-based vaccination cards based on MICS or DHS survey results for the
+Latest national estimated prevalence of home-based vaccination cards based on MICS or DHS survey results for the period 2000-2015

 The boundaries and names shown and the designations used on this map do not imply the expression of any opinion whatsoever concerning the legal status of any country, territory, city or area or of its authorities, or concerning

-More than half (55%) of the estimated global birth cohort (based on 2012 revision of World Population Prospects release from UNPD) resides in countries with a vaccination card prevalence < 75% based on the most recent MICS or DHS survey result for the
+cohort in 2015 (based on 2015 revision of World Population Prospects release from UNPD) resides in countries with a HBR prevalence < 80% based on the most recent MICS or DHS survey result for the

-Disclaimer: The findings and views expressed herein are those of the author(s) alone and do not necessarily reflect those of their respective institutions.
+The findings and views expressed herein are those of the author(s) alone and do not necessarily reflect those of their respective institutions.
 All reasonable precautions have been taken to verify the information contained herein.
 However, the material is being distributed without warranty of any kind, either express or implied.
 The responsibility for the interpretation and use of the material lies with the reader.
 In no event shall the site administrator(s) or their employer be liable for damages arising from its use.